Anindya-Prithvi/nvim-configs/README.md

 # How to use?
 - Get neovim from your package manager/obtain binary
 - Place this whole repo in `~/.config/nvim/` folder.
-(So the paths would read like `.config/nvim/lua/...`.)
+(So the paths would read like `~/.config/nvim/lua/...`.)
 - follow https://github.com/wbthomason/packer.nvim#quickstart to install Packer (a package manager for neovim plugins)
-- open an nvim instance, in NORMAL mode type `:PackerSync`.
+- Open `~/.config/nvim/lua/packer-config/init.lua` using `nvim`.
+Run `:luafile %` in NORMAL mode.
+Now type `:PackerSync`.
 Wait for some time.
-After it finished type `:COQdeps`.
-This will install initiliaze the autocompletions stuff.
+After it's finished exit nvim.
+- Now install `python3-venv` using your package manager like apt, pacman (OR just refer to github.com/ms-jpq/coq_nvim)
+- Finally open `~/.config/nvim/lua/packer-config/init.lua` again and run `:PackerSync` followed by `:COQdeps`.
+This will install buffer based autocompletions (to install LSP which might slow the setup, look at their github page).
+- Now set-up Copilot using `:Copilot setup`.
+It'll just make you authenitcate your copilot instance.
-- Lastly `alias vim=nvim`
+- Lastly `alias vim=nvim` in your .bashrc/.zshrc/etc. (most important)

 I am running it on a WSL (ubuntu/One half dark) instance (there is a small override for a small colorscheme, but that's your choice how to set it up, if you want to look for anything installed by PackerSync, go to `~/.local/share/nvim/site/...`).

 Here is a photu:
 ![Demonstration image](current-looks.png)

-More on aesthetics: The screenshot uses Fire-Code font.
+More on aesthetics: The screenshot uses Fire-Code font on Windows Terminal (win 11).
 It has ligatures (google).
-**Update:** I added copilot xD.
-(To enable use `:Copilot setup` followed by `:Copilot enable`).
-Personal note, copilot is incredibly dumb for readme.